aakash-dec7/FakeNewsDetection/README.md

 # Fake News Detection

-This repository provides an end-to-end pipeline for Fake News Detection using an XGBoost model, implemented with scikit-learn.
+This repository contains an end-to-end pipeline for **Fake News Detection** using an `XGBoost` model, implemented with scikit-learn.
 The project follows a modular structure, ensuring enhanced readability, maintainability, and scalability.

 ## Key Features